anonthedev/notes-assignment/README.md

 - **Notes CRUD:** Create, read, update, and delete notes.
 Each note supports rich text formatting.
 - **AI Summarization:** Instantly generate concise summaries of your notes using an integrated AI API (powered by GROQ).
 - **Auto-Save & Summarize:** Notes can be summarized and changes are saved in real-time.
-- **Responsive UI:** Built using Tailwind CSS and Radix UI for a modern, accessible experience.
+- **Responsive UI:** Built using Tailwind CSS and Shadcn for a modern, accessible experience.
 - **Theming:** Light/dark mode toggle.

 ---